 Valentine's Day is a celebration of romance and romantic love.
 Many people send Valentine's Day cards, gifts or text messages to their partner or somebody whom they have romantic feelings for.
 Cards and gifts are traditionally sent anonymously in the UK so that you have to guess who loves you.

-Popular Valentine's Day gifts include:
+Popular Valentine's Day gifts include chocolates, red roses or a surprise meal in a restaurant.